deeplearning4j/deeplearning4j/ADRs/0015 - Unified Resource Manager.md

 A  resource abstraction for binding the  various resource types in to 1 abstraction and downloader.

 A Resource  is how we handle this.
-It will be aware of the following concepts:
+It is be aware of the following concepts:
 1. A base url for downloading a file
 2. A cache directory for managing the resource
 3. Common download + retry logic for ensuring a download succeeds

-A Resource will manage a remote resource like a file.
+A Resource manages a remote resource like a file.
 Similar to the current resource types in deeplearning4j-common.
-These resources will mostly be stored on git LFS.
+These resources are mostly be stored on git LFS.

-As part of this introduction of a unified resource abstraction will be cache aware exposing the cache so users can delete if they wish.
+As part of this introduction of a unified resource abstraction is cache aware exposing the cache so users can delete if they wish.

 For existing datasets we  use the old sources but have a common abstraction for knowing which dataset we want to download.